General Course Policies

 • “You pointed out that I did not hyphenate phrasal adjectives correctly.
 I found six of them to fix and did so after reading the link you sent.
 This fix improved my sentences for clarity because….”

 • You may group similar items; use your common sense and brainpower.
+Bullet points are fine if they are substantive and use specific examples.

-3. Meeting with Me Outside of Class
+2. Meeting with Me Outside of Class

 a) Posted Student Visiting Hours

-• At the appointed time, click the Zoom link in the Calendly confirmation email or come to my physical office (Sorin 102).
+• At the appointed time, click the Zoom link in the Calendly confirmation email or come to my office (Sorin 102).

 b) Other Hours